 Your phone or PC is linked to a thermostat in your home, which enables you to return to a warm home.
 Or it lets you switch the heating off, whilst away from home.
 With Hive, it doesn’t matter who supplies your gas or electricity, so you don’t need to change your utility company to British Gas.

-On adding the system to the Johnsons Wharf development, Avant Homes’ Midlands director Glyn Mabey said in the Stoke Sentinel: “We are constantly striving to further enhance our product design and specification to the benefit of homebuyers, whilst simultaneously investing in our people, processes and technologies.”
+On the heating system maintenance services for adding Hive to the Johnsons Wharf development, Avant Homes’ Midlands director Glyn Mabey said in the Stoke Sentinel: “We are constantly striving to further enhance our product design and specification to the benefit of homebuyers, whilst simultaneously investing in our people, processes and technologies.”

 The Johnsons Wharf development comprises of 345 homes.
 So far, 260 homes have been built with 85 awaiting construction.
 There is a mix of two, three, and four bedroom properties with prices starting at £130,000.
 It is a short walk from Hanley town centre, which is the commercial centre of the city of Stoke-on-Trent.